 About the author: Carey is a seasoned writer with a passion for promoting health and wellbeing.
 She knows first hand what it’s like to live with a chronic condition, and uses every opportunity she has to read up on and share small bytes of medical information that may be helpful to others.

 The information contained in this post is not meant to diagnose or treat any medical conditions.
-This post does not replace consulting a medical practitioner.
+This post does not in any way replace consulting a medical practitioner.